CEI-lab/ece3400-2017/docs/Grading/Ethics.md

 Deadline: Nov.
 27th, 2017.
 Credit: Up to 10.

 Every team is expected to upload a discussion of an ethics related case study.
-This can be in the form of a essay, a cartoon, or a compiled video (a sketch of the situation, or a discussion among the team members).
+This can be in the form of a essay, a cartoon, or a compiled audio/video (a sketch of the situation, or a discussion among the team members for example).

 The hand-in must include:
 1. Links/references on the case you are discussing
 2. Brief explanation of the case you are discussing.
 3. Define who the stake holders are.
-4. Try to address the situation with a utilitarian test, a justice test, and a virtue test as discussed in class.
+4. Try to address the situation with a [utilitarian test](https://www.ethicsops.com/best-outcomes-test), a [justice test](https://www.ethicsops.com/justice-test), and a [virtue test](https://www.ethicsops.com/blank-3) as discussed in class.
 5. What are the economic, social, and political constraints that play in to this scenario?
 6. Are there creative solutions that would benefit all stake holders?